horchi/vdrOnOdroidN2Plus/README.md

 # 2 First boot

-put the SD card into your ODROD N2+ and boot
+Put the SD card into your ODROD N2+ and boot

 Use kodi to make the following settings
 ```